ABS 2024

 7. It is highly recommended that speakers bring their presentations on a jump/flash/usb drive to their sessions as back-up.

-8. All speakers are expected to visit the Speaker Ready Area (located in B118) at least 4 hours before the scheduled presentation time (or as early as possible) to upload their talks.
+8. All speakers are expected to visit the Speaker Ready Area (located in SSC next to room 2020) at least 4 hours before the scheduled presentation time (or as early as possible) to upload their talks.
 Talks should be tested and the final version of your presentation should be saved onto the stations located in the Speaker Ready Area.

 THE WARDER CLYDE ALLEE AWARD COMPETITION

-The 2023 Warder Clyde Allee Session for Best Student Paper Competition will be held during the annual meeting.
+The 2024 Warder Clyde Allee Session for Best Student Paper Competition will be held during the annual meeting.
 All eligible students and recent graduates were encouraged to participate.
 Any independent graduate student research (including, but not limited to, the doctoral dissertation) is suitable for the application.
 The work presented may be part of a larger collaborative effort, but the student must be first author and have principal responsibility for conceptualization and design of the research, collection and analysis of the data, and interpretation of the results.
-The entrant cannot have been awarded the Ph.D. degree before the start of the preceding ABS annual meeting (for the 2021 meeting, this date is August 2021).
+The entrant cannot have been awarded the Ph.D. degree before the start of the preceding ABS annual meeting.
 An individual can enter the session only once per lifetime.

 FOUNDERS MEMORIAL POSTER PAPER AWARD